Skip to main content

 Join us for the 30th Annual UWL Turkey Trot on Saturday, Nov.
 22!

-This La Crosse area tradition includes a 5K Fun Run/Walk, Jr. Gobbler dash and one-half mile races, youth activities, mascot appearances and a basket raffle full of prizes to win from local businesses.
+This La Crosse area tradition includes a 5K run/walk, Jr. Gobbler Dash and 1/2 mile races, youth activities, mascot appearances and a basket raffle full of prizes to win from local businesses.

-We will discuss and plan continued local and statewide efforts to prevent passage of the proposed UW System General Education policy.
+We will discuss and plan continued local and statewide efforts to prevent the passage of the proposed UW System General Education policy.
 If you care about preserving academic autonomy, this will be an important meeting to attend.
-All faculty and staff are welcome, including members and non-members.
+We will also discuss the recently available proposed teaching load policy that will also be voted on by the Board of Regents on Nov.
+19. All faculty and staff are welcome, including members and non-members.

 UWL In the News